Competitive Admissions Process

 - Print the receipt provided and keep it for your records.

-- Attend a mandatory Health Program Information Session.
+- Attend a mandatory health Program Information Session after you apply and receive your Health Applicant Rating Form.
 Failure to attend this Information Session will result in removal from the competitive process.

-Each program has a competitive points worksheet that outlines the potential points a candidate can achieve.
+Initial competitive points are based on “earned” grades in the designated course by program and each program has a competitive points worksheet that outlines the potential “extra” points a candidate can achieve.
 During the selection process, Category I applicants will be placed in order of most points followed by Category II applicants.
 A program will accept the top students based on the number of available seats.

 If a program does not fill to capacity, the admission process for that program may be re-opened.